ghoshsubhradeep/MyPortfolio.github.io/README.md

 - project.html : Handles details aboout my projects done so far
 - certificates.html : Presents certificates achieved so far
 - contact.html : Presents my contact details
-- style.css : For applying interactive UI to index.html
+- style_index.css : For applying interactive UI to index.html using bootstrap and css for responsiveness
-- style1.css : For applying interactive UI to education.html
+- style_education.css : For applying interactive UI to education.html using bootstrap and css for responsiveness
-- style2.css : For applying interactive UI to contact.html
+- style_contact.css : For applying interactive UI to contact.html using bootstrap and css for responsiveness
-- style3.css : For applying interactive UI to certificates.html and projects.html
+- style_PCS.css : For applying interactive UI to certificates.html and projects.html using bootstrap and css for responsiveness